 2020 marks 250 years since the death of Bristol-born poet Thomas Chatterton.
 A Poetic City is a multi-partner, city-wide programme led by Bristol Cultural Development Partnership (BCDP) that will explore the legacy of this iconic literary figure.

 (An image popularly identified as that of Thomas Chatterton, Bristol Reference Library BRL327 – actually based on a portrait by J Morris of his own son)

 A Poetic City will build on existing knowledge of Chatterton’s life and times; celebrate Bristol’s current vibrant and diverse poetry scene; and inspire poets of the future.

 Chatterton’s story also provides an opportunity to examine a range of contemporary themes such as: artistic credulity and credibility; fake news and fake art; young artists; arts and mental health; on-going barriers to accessing culture in the city; the nature of celebrity; the resurrection of the Gothic; and the nurturing of creativity.

 The programme was launched in February 2020.
-Key milestone dates at which most projects will converge are in March (Lyra poetry festival), September (Bristol Open Doors) and October-November (Bristol Poetry Institute Annual Reading, the University of Bristol Autumn Art Lectures and Chatterton’s birthday).
+Key milestone dates at which most projects were due to converge were in March (Lyra poetry festival), September (Bristol Open Doors) and October-November (Bristol Poetry Institute Annual Reading, the University of Bristol Autumn Art Lectures and Chatterton’s birthday).
 The Covid 19 situation has necessitated several changes to the timetable with some events moving online and the likely extension of the programme into early 2021.

 - Romantic Bristol: Writing the City – creating two new interpretation layers to this free smartphone app: one on Chatterton and one on contemporary poetic responses to his life and work.

 - The Chatterton Comic and A Poetic City Poetry Anthology – two new publications distributed free across the city.

-- Writers in residence at Royal West of England Academy, St Mary Redcliffe, Glenside Hospital Museum and Bristol Museum and Art Gallery.
+- Writers in residence at Royal West of England Academy, St Mary Redcliffe, Glenside Hospital Museum and Red Lodge.